tcareyintx/skybellgen/README.md

 ## Known limitations

-The Skybell integration exposes many of the capabilities and attributes of the Skybell doorbell.
+The SkyBell integration exposes many of the capabilities and attributes of the SkyBell doorbell.
 However, there are capabilities and attributes that are not currently exposed using the integration.
-For these limitations, the Skybell app should be used.
+For these limitations, the SkyBell app should be used.

-### SkybellGen integration capabilities that are not supported
+### SkyBellGen integration capabilities that are not supported

 1. Currently devices are discovered when the a new hub is created.
-If devices are added or removed via the Skybell cloud API, the hub in the will continue to remove stale devices as well as add new devices.
+If devices are added or removed via the SkyBell cloud API, the hub in the will continue to remove stale devices as well as add new devices.
 However, if Home Assistant is restarted, information that permits the integration to keep track of stale devices is lost.
 In this scenario the user can still manually delete the stale device through the Home Assistant UI.

-### Skybell cloud API capabilities that are not supported
+### SkyBell cloud API capabilities that are not supported

-1. Maintaining the Skybell cloud API account.
+1. Maintaining the SkyBell cloud API account.
 Including changing the password and sharing access to devices
-2. The use of Access tokens to log into the Skybell cloud API
+2. The use of Access tokens to log into the SkyBell cloud API
-3. Adding and removing new devices to the Skybell cloud API
+3. Adding and removing new devices to the SkyBell cloud API
 4. Maintaining (deleting) and viewing the historical activity events
 5. Livestreaming through the doorbell's camera

-### Skybell cloud API attributes that are not supported
+### SkyBell cloud API attributes that are not supported

-1. Skybell premium account attributes and capabilities
+1. SkyBell premium account attributes and capabilities
 2. Setting chime tones for the doorbell press and motion detection events
 3. Advanced motion detection zones